 The best credit cards for a 600 credit score are secured cards because they offer easy approval and are often much less expensive than unsecured credit cards for bad credit.
 Secured credit cards require a security deposit, and the card’s credit limit is equal to the amount of the deposit.
 This deposit is fully refundable when you close your account with a $0 balance.… read full answer

 If you’re not sure where to start looking for secured credit cards for a 600 credit score, WalletHub has picked out a few examples of popular offers.

-It’s not hard to find easy credit cards for fair credit, even ones with rewards.
-But it is hard to find 0% intro rates for financing.
+It’s not hard to find easy credit cards to get with fair credit – even ones with rewards.
+But it is hard to find worthwhile 0% intro APRs on cards for fair credit.
 So it’s probably best to pay off your balance in full each month.
-And if you pay it on time consistently, you should see your credit score start moving up toward the good credit range.
+And if you consistently pay on time, you should see your credit score start moving up toward the good credit range.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.

-WalletHub members have a wealth of knowledge to share, and we encourage everyone to do so while respecting our content guidelines.
 Please keep in mind that editorial and user-generated content on this page is not reviewed or otherwise endorsed by any financial institution.
 In addition, it is not a financial institution’s responsibility to ensure all posts and questions are answered.